ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

 2. Create a method on the MyFirebase class to interact with the database for our component.
    That method will then do the following:
    1. From the firebase package, get a reference to the place in the Firebase database (the JSON document) that you want to modify
-   2. Call the appropriate method on that reference (e.g., set / once / update / remove / push)
+   2. Call the appropriate method on that reference (e.g., set / push /  once / update / remove )
-   3. if you want to know whether it worked or not use we can use Promise.then to run code once the database operation is finished
+   3. Use Promise.then to run code once the database operation is finished

-# FOR EACH OF THE FOLLOWING:
+   4. In that code we'll call this.setState in order to update React / update the page that we're showing to the user

+For each of the following sections try doing the following:

-1. Demo in the browser
+1. Watch the new feature work in the browser
-2. Verify / visualize using the Firebase website
+2. Verify / visualize what change(s) have been made in the database by using the Firebase website
-3. Look at the code
+3. Look through code in detail

 #### CRUD operations: Create